PNNL-Comp-Mass-Spec/Mediawiki-Preloader/README.md

 == 2.
 Requirements ==

-The Preloader extension requires MediaWiki 1.7.0 or later.
+The Preloader extension requires MediaWiki 1.25.0 or later.

 == 3.
 Installation ==

 To install the Preloader extension, download all files from Subversion, and place them into your extensions directory.

-Then edit your LocalSettings.php file and add the following line:
+Then edit your LocalSettings.php file and add 'Preloader' to the extension loading call, as follows, with '...' meaning existing extensions:

-    require_once( 'extensions/Preloader.php' );
+	wfLoadExtensions( array( ..., 'Preloader', ... ) );

 Installation can be verified through the Special:Version page on your wiki.